mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 Google's Gmail side nav is potentially one of the web's most famous tree view components.
 The demo below shows how to replicate it.

-The Gmail sidenav is probably one of the most famous Tree View component in daily use.
+The Gmail sidebar is one of the most well known examples of a tree view.
-The demo below shows how to build a similar version:
+The demo below shows how to recreate it with the Tree View component:

 {{"demo": "GmailTreeView.js"}}